-The Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN) recently convened its fifth learning session.
-This was an in-person meeting of over 300 people that sought to bring together all of the participants in our national effort to test and implement strategies for improving health outcomes for every infant in the United States.
-Of course, not every stakeholder in a large initiative like IM CoIIN can get together in one place at one time.
+NICHQ has led multiple learning sessions with hundreds of attendees, including those on the Early Childhood Comprehensive Systems Collaborative Improvement and Innovation Network (ECCS CoIIN) and the Collaborative Improvement and Innovation Network to Reduce Infant Mortality (Infant Mortality CoIIN).
+Of course, not every stakeholder in large initiative like these can get together in one place at one time.
 This is where remote learning techniques and new technology are necessities: Everyone can be involved and engaged no matter their location.

 Here are a few techniques NICHQ uses to further learning, participation and collaboration for both in-person and remote participants:

 - Prework – Inviting them to prepare in advance of the meeting can help them get the most out of the learning session.
 Send a list of prework activities, including required or optional readings, Storyboard preparation, and, if appropriate, suggest they invite partners to join in-person or virtually.